-The MI degree is a 2 year course of study for full-time students.
+The MI degree is a 20-month course of study for full-time students.
 A total of 16 half-credit courses (48 credit hours) and the non-credit Practicum are needed to complete the degree

 - Full-time status: a minimum of 3 half-credit courses in a single term is considered full-time status.
 Typically, full-time MI students take 4 half-credit courses in both the fall and winter terms.

 - Part-time status: less than 3 half-credit courses in a single term is considered part-time status.
 Students taking the degree part-time have 7 years to complete the degree.